-The Chancellor acts as the ceremonial figurehead of the University.
-The formal responsibilities of the Chancellor are set out in the University’s Legislation.
-He/she chairs the Annual Meeting of the University Court; he/she presides at Degree Congregations and confers degrees of the University.
+The Chancellor acts as the ceremonial figurehead of the University, with formal responsibilities that are set out in the University’s Legislation.
+The Chancellor chairs the Annual Meeting of the University Court, presides at Degree Congregations and confers degrees of the University.

 The Chancellor also has an important ambassadorial role for the University, working with the Vice-Chancellor and the Pro-Chancellor to represent the University in the external community.
-He/she is an advocate of the University working to raise the University’s profile and advance its interests nationally and internationally.
+The Chancellor is an advocate of the University working to raise the University’s profile and advance its interests nationally and internationally.

 Lord Bilimoria of Chelsea CBE, DL